 The course length is nine hours and 30 minutes (plus an additional 52 minutes for the Bonus Module) but that is if you simply watch it.
 The course is designed to follow along and build each project as it’s being taught, using the provided files.

 I would allow roughly 20 hours to watch the course, execute each step, review your work, and go back over any nuances or subtleties you may have missed.
-Kensington also offers some tips on editing techniques and aesthetics for those new to editing in general.
+Kenchington also offers some tips on editing techniques and aesthetics for those new to editing in general.

 My Review of Ollie's Davinci Resolve Tutorial

 So how well does the MZed course work at teaching Davinci Resolve?
 I can’t imagine that anyone could have done a better job.
-Blackmagic Design did an excellent job developing the course and Kensington does an equally excellent job teaching it.
+Blackmagic Design did an excellent job developing the course and Kenchington does an equally excellent job teaching it.
 He is knowledgeable, easy to follow, and everything is absolutely accurate and consistent with how Resolve works.

 If something isn’t working as you expect, you missed something, a setting, selecting a track, etc. Just go back over the steps and see what you overlooked.
 Whether you have never used an NLE before or you are switching from another program, The Definitive Guide to DaVinci Resolve will have you up and running in short order.